NovaGuide to Cultivating Holistic Menopause Wellness

 Adaptogens are supportive tools, not a replacement for medical care.
 The evidence for them is still emerging, and some studies have a risk of bias.
 Please discuss any new supplement with your clinician to ensure it's right for you and won't interact with other medications.

-👟 Movement: Building a Resilient Body for Midlife and Beyond
+👟 Exercise and Movement for Menopause: Building a Resilient Body for Midlife and Beyond

-• 🏋️♀️ Strength Training (The "Science"): This is your structural necessity.
+🏋️♀️ Strength Training (The "Science"): This is your structural necessity.
 This is not just about strength; it's about cell-level physiology.
 The decline in estrogen accelerates bone loss by increasing cells that break down bone (osteoclasts) and simultaneously disrupts muscle protein balance, leading to sarcopenia.
-Resistance and impact-based strength training is the most effective intervention to signal your body to build both bone and muscle, fortifying your skeleton against osteoporosis.
+Resistance and impact-based strength training is one of the most well-supported approaches for signaling your body to build and maintain both bone and muscle, an important consideration for long-term skeletal health during and after menopause.

 📚 Want to learn more?
 Read Rethinking Fitness in Midlife: Why Strength Training Is Your New Superpower